-1 IN ITRODUCTION 3 REEDOM OF EXPRESSION, THE ROLE OF THE MEDIA AND RESPONSIBLE 5 2.1 Freedom of expression 2.2 Media as public watchdogs with rights and responsibilities 5 2.3 Responsible journalism v. tabloid journalism 6 3 PF 3.1 RIVATE LIFE AND CONDITIONS FOR PUBLISHING PRIVATE MATTERS Private life 3.2 Consent 8 3.3 Public interest 9 3.3.1 3.3.2 3.4 3.4.1 Private individuals Framework for balancing the rights to privacy and freedom of expression .
-11 .12 3.4.2 3.4.3 3.4.4 3.4.5 The role of the person concerned and the subject of the report Prior conduct of the person concerned Method of obtaining information and its veracity Content, form and consequences of publications 13 14 15 15 4 SF 4.1 PECIFIC ISSUES OF PRIVATE LIFE Family, home, property 4.2 Physical and moral integrity .17 4.3 The right to one's image .18 4.3.1 4.4 Specific cases of photographing and filming Correspondence 5 CF 5.1 RIME REPORTING 5.2 The right of victims (minor) to protect their identity .22 5.3 The right to privacy of a presumed paedophile .22 5.4 Revealing the identity of an investigated police officer .22 5.5 Suspected persons .23 5.6 Publishing banal aspects of accused persons .23 5.7 Persons in custody .23 5.8 Convicted persons in emotional situations .23 5.9 Convicted persons released on parole .24

-6 CODES OF CONDUCT AND SELF-REGULATORY TOOLS 25 7 7.1 DATA PROTECTION PRINCIPLES.
-The rights of individuals 7.2 Security measures 28 7.3 Processing of non-editorial content 28 7.4 Best practices to ensure and demonstrate compliance 30 8 References 31 CONVENTION FOR THE PROTECTION OF HUMAN RIGHTS AND FUNDAMENTAL FREEDOMS Arti Article 8 - Right to respect for private and family life Arti Article 10 - Freedom of expression Doc Documents of the Council of Europe3 Cas Case law of the European Court of Human Rights
+1 INTRODUCTION 4

+2 FREEDOM OF EXPRESSION, THE ROLE OF THE MEDIA AND RESPONSIBLE

+300 2.1 Freedom of expression

+2.2 Media as public watchdogs with rights and responsibilities

+2.3 Responsible journalism v. tabloid journalism

+2.3 Responsible journalism v. tabloid journalism /

+3 PRIVATE LIFE AND CONDITIONS FOR PUBLISHING PRIVATE MATTERS

+3.1 Private life

+3.2 Consent 10

+3.3 Public interest 11

+.3.1 Public figures

+3.4 3.4 3.2 Private individualsFramework for balancing the rights to privacy and freedom of expression.

+.4.1 Contribution to a debate of general interest

+3. .4.2 The role of the person concerned and the subject of the report 15

+4.3 Prior conduct of the person concerned

+.4.4 Method of obtaining information and its veracity

+4 SPECIFIC ISSUES OF PRIVATE LIFE 19

+4.1 Family, home, property

+4.2 Physical and moral integrity 19

+4.3 The right to one's image 20

+.3.1 Specific cases of photographing and filming

+4.4 Correspondence 23

+5 CRIME REPORTING 25

+5.1 General principles 25

+5.2 The right of victims (minor) to protect their identity 25

+5.3 The right to privacy of a presumed paedophile 25

+5.4 Revealing the identity of an investigated police officer 25

+5.5 Suspected persons 26

+5.6 Publishing banal aspects of accused persons 26

+5.7 Persons in custody 26

+5.8 Convicted persons in emotional situations 26

+5.9 Convicted persons released on parole

+6 CODES OF CONDUCT AND SELF-REGULATORY TOOLS 29

+7 DATA PROTECTION PRINCIPLES

+7.1 The rights of individuals 31

+7.2 Security measures 33

+7.3 Processing of non-editorial content 33

+7.4 Best practices to ensure and demonstrate compliance 35

+8 References 36

+Con VENTION FOR THE PROTECTION OF HUMAN RIGHTS AND FUNDAMENTAL FREEDOMS 36

+Art icle 8 - Right to respect for private and family life 36

+Art icle 10 - Freedom of expression 36

+Do cuments of the Council of Europe 36

+Case law of the European Court of Human Rights 37